CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/install-promtail/configure-promtail.md

 ## Configure Promtail

-1. Open the `promtail-local-config.yaml` configuration file which is located in the folder alongside the Promtail executable.
+1. Open the `promtail-local-config.yaml` configuration file, which is located in the folder alongside the Promtail executable.
-1. Set the Grafana Loki `url` in the `clients` section.
-The following template has been provided for convinience:
+1. Set the Grafana Loki `URL` in the `clients` section.
+The following template has been provided for convenience:
 `https://{username}:{password}@{Loki Host}:{Loki Reverse Proxy Port}/loki/api/v1/push`
 | Element | Description |
 |------|-------------|